hummingbot/hummingbot-site/docs/faq.md

 As we wrote in the original [Hummingbot whitepaper](https://hummingbot.io/hummingbot.pdf), market making is an important function critical to organic, efficient markets that should be decentralized to prevent the concentration risk that exists in traditional finance.

-Later, we pioneered the concept of community-powered, decentralized market making by writing the [Liquidity Mining whitepaper](https://hummingbot.io/liquidity-mining.pdf) and built the first such platform: [Hummingbot Miner](https://miner.hummingbot.io).
+Later, we pioneered the concept of **decentralized market making** by writing the [Liquidity Mining whitepaper](https://hummingbot.io/liquidity-mining.pdf) and built the first such platform: [Hummingbot Miner](https://miner.hummingbot.io).
 Miner has turned into a successful, standalone business that provides liquidity to hundreds of tokens across multiple exchanges, powered by thousands of individual market makers running Hummingbot.

+This has allowed CoinAlpha to spin off Hummingbot into its own open source foundation, which is dedicated to keeping Hummingbot open source and maintained by its community.

 ### What is market making?